lightsoutgames/godot-accessibility/README.md

 [speech]
 rate = 50 ; range is 0 to 100.
 ```
+This file shouldn't be checked into version control, so add it to your ignore patterns.
 5. Launch your project by running `godot -e` in the top-level directory.

 ## What is provided?